X

 By comparison, an LED fixture uses diodes which emit light in only one direction.
 This means an LED fixture would emit light only in the specific direction it is intended to.
 This means very little of the light output is wasted by throwing light in directions the fixture isn’t intended to throw light.

-Multi-Color Options – Because an LED fixture is a collection of light-emitting-diodes secured to an LED-driver-board, they are easily made to be multi-colored by populating that board with diodes that emit different colors.
+Because an LED fixture is a collection of light-emitting-diodes secured to an LED-driver-board, they are easily made to be multi-colored by populating that board with diodes that emit different colors.
 This means one LED fixture or bulb is capable emitting multiple light colors.

-Tri-Color Light
+Tri-Color Lighting

 Conversely, halogen and Incandescent bulbs can emit only the color the filament produces when electricity runs through it.
 The means a halogen or incandescent fixture must use multiple bulbs, or colored lenses to emit multiple colors.

-Lifespan – The industry standard for the lifespan of an LED fixture is roughly 50,000 hours.
+The industry standard for the lifespan of an LED fixture is roughly 50,000 hours.
 As anyone who has used filament-style bulbs in their home or boat knows, halogen and incandescent bulbs do not last nearly that long.

 One reason for this is the fragility of a filament.
 If a halogen or incandescent bulb shakes or vibrates, there’s a chance the filament will break causing the bulb to fail.
 LED fixtures are solid-state, so vibrations do not harm the light.
 This lower rate of failure means there’s no need to waste valuable storage space on your boat to keep spare bulbs.